Vulcan salute

-The Vulcan salute ("🖖") is a hand gesture popularized by the 1960s television series Star Trek.
+The Vulcan salute is a hand gesture popularized by the 1960s television series Star Trek.
 It consists of a raised hand with the palm forward and the thumb extended, while the fingers are parted between the middle and ring finger.
+The gesture was devised by Star Trek actor Leonard Nimoy as a salute for the alien Vulcan species, and is popular within the science fiction fandom and nerd culture.
+The blessing phrase "live long and prosper" (written by Theodore Sturgeon) is frequently spoken alongside it.

 Background

-The Vulcan "salute" was devised by Leonard Nimoy, who portrayed the half Vulcan character Mr. Spock on the original Star Trek television series.
+The Vulcan "salute" first appeared in 1967 on the Star Trek second-season opening episode, "Amok Time", and was devised by Leonard Nimoy, who portrayed the half-Vulcan character Mr. Spock on the original Star Trek television series.

 A 1968 New York Times interview described the gesture as a "double-fingered version of Churchill's victory sign".
 Nimoy said in that interview that he "decided that the Vulcans were a "hand-oriented" people".
+In his 1975 autobiography I Am Not Spock, Nimoy, who was Jewish, wrote that he based it on the priestly blessing performed by Jewish Kohanim with both hands, thumb to thumb in this same position, representing the Hebrew letter shin (ש), which has three upward strokes similar to the position of the thumb and fingers in the gesture.
+The letter Shin here stands for El Shaddai, meaning "Almighty (God)", as well as for Shekhinah and Shalom.
+Nimoy wrote that when he was a child, his grandfather took him to an Orthodox synagogue, where he saw the blessing performed and was impressed by it.

-The greeting first appeared in 1967 on the Star Trek second-season opening episode, "Amok Time".
-Among other things, the gesture is known for being difficult for certain people to do properly without practice or the covert pre-positioning of the fingers.
+The gesture is known for being difficult for certain people to do properly without practice or the covert pre-positioning of the fingers.
 Actors on the original show reportedly had to position their fingers off-screen with the other hand before raising their hand into frame.
 This difficulty may stem from variations in individuals' manual dexterity.
 It is parodied in the 1996 motion picture Star Trek: First Contact when Zefram Cochrane, upon meeting a Vulcan for the first time in human history, is unable to return the gesture and instead shakes the Vulcan's hand.

-In his 1975 autobiography I Am Not Spock, Nimoy, who was Jewish, wrote that he based it on the Priestly Blessing performed by Jewish Kohanim with both hands, thumb to thumb in this same position, representing the Hebrew letter Shin (ש in Square Script, or Paleo Hebrew 𐤔), which has three upward strokes similar to the position of the thumb and fingers in the gesture.
-The letter Shin here stands for El Shaddai, meaning "Almighty (God)", as well as for Shekhinah and Shalom.
-Nimoy wrote that when he was a child, his grandfather took him to an Orthodox synagogue, where he saw the blessing performed and was impressed by it.